bishwasmgr/Python-Mini-Project/README.md

 # Python-Mini-Project
-This is a repo so all basic Python project.
+This is a repo contain all basic Python project.